moreonion/impact-stack-docs/docs/source/webhooks.rst

 Authentication
 --------------

-We strongly recommend that you implement some type of authentication for your webhook options.
+We strongly recommend that you implement some type of authentication for your webhook endpoint.
 At the moment your options are:

 * A shared secret that’s part of your endpoint URL.
 For example: